slarmoo/.github/profile/html/startUpHtml/startUpHtml.md

-# Startup deliverable - HTML
+# Startup HTML

 Now that you have learned the basics of HTML, is time to structure your startup application.
 This includes all of the pages, headers, footers, images, and content necessary to represent what your application will do.
 The application doesn't have to do anything, but there should be a placeholder for everything that you application will do.

 You will want an HTML file for each of the main components of your application.
-The default component of your application should be represented in a file named `index.html` since that is the file a browser will load by default.
+The default component of your application **must** be represented in a file named `index.html` since that is the file a browser will load by default.
 Here is what the Simon example pages look like.

 ![HTML Simon pages](htmlSimonPages.jpg)

 You will want a similar layout.
 Make sure you have a placeholder for all the technologies that you will eventually need to represent in your application.
 This includes:

+- **Application data**: A rendering of application data that you will eventually populate.
+For Simon, this is the simple SVG graphic buttons.
 - **Authentication**: An input for your user to create an account and login.
 You will want to display the user's name after they login.
 - **Database data**: A rendering of application data that is stored in the database.
 For Simon, this is the high scores of all players.
 - **WebSocket data**: A rendering of data that is received from your server.
 This maybe realtime data sent from other user's (e.g. chat or scoring data), or realtime data that your service is generating (e.g. stock prices or latest high scores).
 For Simon, this represents every time another user creates or ends a game.